Great news for thousands of directors who are yet to submit their Director ID application form: the deadline has been extended until 14 December.

-While the DIN will allow for regulators to better track directors of failed companies with fictitious identities, it will also add to the administrative burden placed on Australian companies.
+The Director Identification Number (DIN) has been put in place to allow regulators to better track directors of failed companies with fictitious identities, it will also add to the administrative burden placed on Australian companies.

 The DIN regime aims to combat illegal phoenixing but also directly and significantly impacts all directors and companies.